arthfl/talk_byop/byop.md

 # A pod with a shared "volume"

 * Both containers in the pod have the same directory mounted
+* They are now able to access and write the same files

 # Sources